KOROK

 What is stick curvature?

-A field hockey stick is not straight, but has a curvature ("bow").
-Curvature is characterized by its maximum height (the maximum vertical space between a stick resting on a flat surface and that surface) and by the point at which this height is maximum, measured from the end of the head of the stick (called the point of maximum curvature).
+A field hockey stick is not straight, but has a "bow".
+Curvature is characterized by its maximum height (the maximum vertical space between a stick resting on a flat surface and that surface) and by the point at which this height is greatest, measured from the end of the head of the stick (called the point of maximum curvature).

 What is stick curvature (continued)